mustafa1728/Dynamic-Memory-Allocator/AVLTrees/README.md

 ### A3.2

-As discussed in Assignment 2, the worst case running time complexities are:
+As discussed in linked lists, the worst case running time complexities are:
 (Note: in BST, h = O(n))
 1. Insert: O(h) = O(n)
 2. Delete: O(h) = O(n)